Multichannel Quantum Defect Theory with Numerical Reference Functions: Applications to Cold Atomic Collisions: Verification

+Finally, we comment on the validity of neglecting the off-diagonal inter-channel coupling matrix elements $W_{ij}(r)$ ($i\neq j$) for $r>r_m$.
+To quantify the importance of residual coupling effects, we define the dimensionless ratio

+which measures the relative strength of the off-diagonal coupling compared to the average diagonal potential at the matching point.
+When $\lambda\ll 1$, the neglect of inter-channel coupling for $r>r_m$ is well justified.
+For the present two-channel model, $\lambda$ is smaller than unity by several orders of magnitude, confirming the validity of our approximation.

-\subsection{$s$-wave Feshbach resonance of $^6$Li}
+\subsection{$s$-Wave Feshbach Resonance of $^6$Li}

-In this sub-section we reproduce a known FR of fermionic $^6$Li atoms by our all numerical MQDT method.
-We consider 5 asymptotic channels to reproduce the broad Feshbach resonance near 832 G. The Hamiltonian can be written in the form \bea H = T(r) + \sum {H^{int}} + V^c \eea where $T(r)$ is the kinetic energy term, $V^c$ is the interatomic potential on electronic spin state $\vec{S}_1$ and $\vec{S}_2$ of the two atoms.
-The interaction may be written in the form of \bea V^c = V_0(r)P_0 + V_1(r)P_1 \eea where $P_0 = 1/4 -S_1\cdot{S_2} $ and $P_1 = 3/4 + S_1\cdot{S_2} $ are the projection operators for two-electron singlet and triplet states, respectively; and $V_0(r)$ and $V_1(r)$ are the singlet and triplet potentials, respectively.
-This interaction is therefore diagonal in molecular or adiabatic basis $\mid I M_I; S M_S \rangle$, so that \bea \langle S' M'_S; I' M'_I \mid V^c \mid S M_S; I M_I \rangle =\delta_{I,I'} \delta_{M_I M'_I} \delta_{S,S'} \delta_{M_S M'_S} V_S \eea where $\vec{S} = \vec{s}_1 + \vec{s}_2$ and $\vec{I} = \vec{i}_1 + \vec{i}_2$, $\vec{s}_1$ and $\vec{s}_2$ being the electronic spins and $\vec{i}_1$ and $\vec{i}_2$ being nuclear spins of the two atoms.
-The interaction Hamiltonian $\sum{H^{int}}$ can be written as \bea H^{int} = H_{hf} + H_{B} \eea where, $H_{hf}$ and $H_{B}$ represent hyperfine and Zeeman interactions, respectively.
+We reproduce and verify a known broad Feshbach resonance \cite{mfr} of fermionic $^6$Li atoms using our present method.
+We consider five asymptotic channels to reproduce the broad Feshbach resonance near 832 G. The Hamiltonian can be written in the form \bea H = T(r) + \sum {H^{int}} + V^c, \eea where $T(r)$ is the kinetic energy term, $V^c$ is the interatomic potential on electronic spin state $\vec{S}_1$ and $\vec{S}_2$ of the two atoms.
+The interaction may be written in the form of \bea V^c = V_0(r)P_0 + V_1(r)P_1, \eea where $P_0 = 1/4 -{\vec S_1}\cdot{\vec S_2} $ and $P_1 = 3/4 + {\vec S_1}\cdot{\vec S_2} $ are the projection operators for two-electron singlet and triplet states, respectively; and $V_0(r)$ and $V_1(r)$ are the singlet and triplet potentials, respectively.
+This interaction is therefore diagonal in molecular or adiabatic basis $\mid I M_I; S M_S \rangle$, so that